Philadelphia Car Accident Lawyers

 Limited tort insurance is generally cheaper than full tort insurance coverage.
 In exchange for a reduced insurance premium, you agree to put limitations on your ability to sue someone for non-economic damages like pain and suffering.
 A person who chooses limited tort insurance must suffer a “serious injury” before they can recover non-monetary damages like pain and suffering as a result of a car accident.

 A person who chooses limited tort insurance can still recover monetary damages, regardless of whether they are injured.
-A person who has elected limited tort can always try to recover lost wages, property damages, medical bills, or other out-of-pocket expenses.
+A person who has elected limited tort can always try to recover lost wages, property damages, medical bills, or other out-of-pocket medical expenses too.

 Proving that someone who elected limited tort has suffered a “serious injury” is fact specific.
 An injury does not necessarily have to be permanent to be serious.
 Generally, to overcome this limitation we first show that an injury has impaired a body function.
 Second, we look to whether that limitation is “serious.”